bradhowes/swift-grdb-tca/README.md

 [Schemav1.swift][11] file.
 The schema contains the GRDB Swift structs that map to SQL table definitions.
 Although this is not as concise as the case with SwiftData, it is also much less mysterious -- properties and relationships are spelled out in very readable form, and there is always the option to drop down into raw SQL if need be.

+As mentioned above, the `movies` and `actors` tables have a related full-text search table.
+The GRDB intergration creates the appropriate triggers to keep the full-text tables up-to-date when their source table changes.

 ## Tests